rrwick/Porechop/README.md

 Notes:
 * If the last command complains about permissions, you may need to run it with `sudo`.
 * Install just for your user: `python3 setup.py install --user`
-    * If you get a strange 'can't combine user with prefix' error, read [this](http://stackoverflow.com/questions/4495120).
+    * If you get a strange "can't combine user with prefix" error, read [this](http://stackoverflow.com/questions/4495120).
 * Install to a specific location: `python3 setup.py install --prefix=$HOME/.local`
 * Install with pip (local copy): `pip3 install path/to/Porechop`
 * Install with pip (from GitHub): `pip3 install git+https://github.com/rrwick/Porechop.git`